Standard Cost Rollup

 7. Click Submit to perform the calculations.

 NetSuite performs the cost rollup calculations and creates or updates the planned standard cost record for all items and sub-items.
-The list of these newly calculated planned standard cost records displays.
+You'll see a list of newly calculated planned standard cost records.
 Click View or Edit next to a planned standard cost records for details on that record.
 For more information, see Entering Planned Standard Cost Records.

 Related Topics